-Located at the mountainside of Tohamsan Mountain in Gyeongju, Gyeongsangbuk-do, Bulguksa Temple was founded by Kim Dae-seong in the tenth year of King Gyeongdeok of Silla (751).
+Located on the flank of Tohamsan Mountain in Gyeongju, Gyeongsangbuk-do, Bulguksa Temple was founded by Kim Dae-seong in 751 (the 10th year of the reign of King Gyeongdeok of the Unified Silla Dynasty).

-According to Samguk yusa (Memorabilia of the Three Kingdoms), Bulguksa Temple was built for the parents of his present life while Seokguram Grotto was carved for the parents of his previous existence.
+According to Samguk yusa (Memorabilia of the Three Kingdoms), Bulguksa Temple was built for the parents of Kim’s present life whereas Seokguram Grotto was carved for the parents of his previous existence.

-The robe, expressed thinly and covered the left shoulder with the right shoulder exposed, shows the shape of dignified body.
+The thinly expressed robe covers the left shoulder while leaving the right shoulder exposed, revealing the dignified form of the body.

-The robe, hanging down on the left arm along with the U-shaped folds around the front part of the body looks languid and worn-out.
+The robe is draped on the left arm and the U-shaped folds are around the front part of the body.

 The index finger of the right hand gently covered by the left hand is unlike the posture usually seen on statues of Vairocana Buddha.

 The firmly built shoulders, voluminous chest and slim waist of the statue make it an ideal and highly refined work of the Unified Silla Period.